CEED/libCEED/doc/papers/joss/paper.md

 # Performance Benchmarks

-The Center for Efficient Exascale Discretizations (CEED), part of the Exascale Computing Project (ECP) uses Benchmark Problems (BPs) to test and compare the performance of high-order finite element implementations.
+The Center for Efficient Exascale Discretizations (CEED), part of the Exascale Computing Project (ECP) uses Benchmark Problems (BPs) to test and compare the performance of high-order finite element implementations [@Fischer2020scalability].
 In Fig. \ref{fig:Skylakeselfxsmm}, we analyze the performance of libCEED's LIBXSMM backend on a Poisson's problem.
 We measure performance over 20 iterations of unpreconditioned Conjugate Gradient (CG) and plot throughput, versus execution time per iteration, for different values of the polynomial degree $p$.

 ![\texttt{xsmm/serial} backend on a Skylake
 (2x Intel Xeon Platinum 8180M CPU 2.50GHz).\label{fig:Skylakeselfxsmm}](img/plot_libCEED_PETScBP3_cpuselfxsmmserial_N001_pn56_time.pdf)